ejohansson13/concepts_explained/UNet/UNet.md

   <img src="/UNet/Images/unet_conv_kernel3.png" width="30%">
 </p>

 We have transformed our 6x6x1 input matrix into a 4x4x3 output.
-This convolution allowed the broadening of our one-channel image into multiple channels, offering additional perspectives for the network to better understand our image.
+This convolution allowed the broadening of our one-channel image into three channels, offering additional perspectives for the network to better understand our image.
 Let's consider a slightly more complex example, the first convolution operation in the paper, but treat our input as an RGB image.
 In the paper, this is an expansion of a grayscale 572x572x1 to 570x570x64.
 We'll be treating it as an RGB 572x572x3 convolved to 570x570x64.
 <p align="center" width="100%">
   <img src="/UNet/Images/unet_first_conv.png" width="10%">
 </p>

 Again, we'd have one 3x3 kernel for each input channel.
+Since our input image is 572x572x3, we have 3 kernels per filter.
+We have one filter for each output channel of our convolved image.
+Our output is going to be 570x570x64, so we need 64 filters.
+This gives us 64 filters (one for each output channel), each with 3 (number of input channels) kernels of dimension 3x3 (3x3 is just the preferred kernel size for these operations, it could also be 2x2 or 5x5).

+**Include images of kernels, so they can associate with prior examples.**

+Reword below better so that it's easily understood that the kernels for each filter are summed together.
+We output one matrix per filter.
+This is how.

-That gives us 3 kernels per filter.
-We'd need 64 filters, one for each output channel.
-This gives us 64 filters, each with 3 3x3 kernels.
-Each kernel perform convolutions with its associated channel, following the same operation we've demonstrated above.
+Each kernel perform convolutions with its associated channel, following the procedure we've already performed.
 The output of every kernel-channel pairing is summed together.

+**image**

 This means that, although each filter has three kernels, only one matrix is output per filter.
 Repeating this for each of the 64 filters would give our expected output of 64 channels for our image and allows for the transformation of a 572x572x3 image to 570x570x64.

 Convolution gives our network total control over the number of input and output channels.
 Each kernel corresponds to one input channel.
 Each filter corresponds to one output channel.
 Having a unique kernel for each image input channel allows the network to singularly determine the best parameters at highlighting the image details contained within each channel.
 Having multiple kernels for each filter ensures that every output channel of our image contains an amalgamation of all the information offered across every channel of our input image.
 This preservation of information throughout our convolutional operations plays a large role in the efficiency of the U-net and its success with small training sets.

+Above paragraph is good.
+Below paragraph needs work.
+Reiterate importance of channels without regurgitating previous information.

 In the first stage, our first convolution operation gives us 64 channels.
 In the next stage, following our max pooling, we perform our first convolution operation and increase the channels to 128.
 This continues, doubling our number of channels in the first convolution operation of each stage until we arrive at the bottom of our U-shape and the bridge in our architecture.
 Increasing the number of channels affords our network additional perspectives to comprehend image details.
 When compressing our images with every downsampling operation, preserving information becomes doubly important.
-Talk about why increasing number of channels is so important.

 ## Bridge
 The stages described above (3x3 convolution, ReLU, 3x3 convolution, ReLU, 2x2 max pooling) are repeated multiple times before arriving at the bridge, the bottom of the U-shaped architecture.
 This is our link between the contractive path we have descended and the expansive path we will soon ascend.
 Our image is at its smallest dimension size.
 From our initial 572x572x1 matrix, we have arrived at a 32x32x512 representation.
 This is the output of the final max pooling operation and serves as our input to the bridge.